- Mozzarella Sizes

 The best approach is to keep the mozzarella size the same as the other ingredients.
 For example:

 However, if the mozzarella is the show’s star, choose a bigger size, like the 8 oz mozzarella ball.
-Because it will be plated on its own, and all the attention should be focused on that big ball of cheese.
+Because it will be plated on its own, and all the attention should be focused on that big cheese ball.

-Now, let’s look at all these different cheeses so you know what we are talking about.
+Now, let’s look at all these different cheeses so you know what we are discussing.

 What is Perlini?